 To create a review stage:

-- On the DISCO home page, in the main menu, click Manage Review Stages.
+- In the DISCO Review main menu, click Manage Review Stages.

 - On the Review Stages page, click Create New.